billsix/modelviewprojection/book/docs/perspective.rst

 to the lower right.
 Can we get rid of it there too?
 Turn out, we can.

-Since the vector multiplied by this matrix will provide :math:`z_c` as it's third element, we can put :math:`-z_c` into the :math:`w` by taking the explicit vesion of it out of the fourth column, and put :math:`-1` into the third column's :math:`w`.
+Since the vector multiplied by this matrix will provide :math:`z_c` as it's third element, we can put :math:`-z_c` into the :math:`w` by taking the explicit version of it out of the fourth column, and put :math:`-1` into the third column's :math:`w`.

 .. math::